bearded-giant/mark9.nvim/README.md

-  use_telescope = true,            -- use Telescope for the mark list, fallback to floating window sign_icon = "📌",                -- icon in the gutter (sign column) virtual_text = true,             -- show inline icon at the marked line virtual_icon = "🔖",             -- text for inline icon
+  use_telescope = true,            -- use Telescope for the mark list, fallback to floating window sign_icon = "📌",                -- icon in the gutter (sign column) virtual_text = true,             -- show inline icon at the marked line virtual_icon = "🔖",             -- icon for inline icon
   virtual_text_pos = "eol",        -- 'eol', 'overlay', or 'right_align'
   window_padding = 1,              -- vertical padding in floating window
   horizontal_padding = 2,          -- horizontal padding in floating window